zheminzhou/diverseClust/README.md

 # diverseClust
-A simple script that can efficiently cluster divergent amino acid sequences based on the coverage of their alignments
+A simple script that can efficiently group divergent amino acid sequences into clusters based on the coverage of their alignments

 # Requirements
-1. Python >= 3.5
+1. **Python >= 3.5**

 2. Install required Python packages
 ````